Recaptured Data in Preventing Cyber Crime Explained

 The criminal underground is packed with stolen credentials, PII, and browser fingerprints that let criminals impersonate your employees and customers, evading detection from traditional fraud controls.

 Underground data exists for nearly everyone – employees, vendors, and customers – who may have dozens or more online personas.
-When their credentials and PII are leaked in a breach or siphoned from a malware-infected device, your team can’t effectively protect them.
-You’re never quite sure if any of that data connects back to your enterprise or customers, or if you’re truly secure from attacks that leverage stolen data like account takeover and ransomware.
+When their credentials and PII are leaked in a breach or exfiltrated from a malware-infected device, your team can’t effectively protect them (and your business) fast enough on your own.
+You need an expert who can tell you exactly what criminals know about your business and your customers so you can take action.

-Recaptured Data is information that SpyCloud’s human intelligence researchers have recovered from tens of thousands of security breaches, millions of malware-infected devices, and other covert sources – transformed into actionable insights.
+Recaptured Data is information that SpyCloud’s security researchers have recovered from tens of thousands of security breaches, millions of malware-infected devices, and other covert sources – transformed into action.

 We make this data machine-readable and available to help enterprises make informed decisions about how to protect themselves, their employees, vendors, and customers.